-- I. Evaluation of the compatibility of the physical alteration or improvement with surrounding properties and where applicable, compliance with the following criteria pursuant to Section 118-564(a)(1) of the Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - a.
-The Secretary of Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings as revised from time to time.
-Satisfied - Other guidelines/policies/plans adopted or approved by Resolution or Ordinance by the City Commission.
+- I. Evaluation of the compatibility of the physical alteration or improvement with surrounding properties and where applicable, compliance with the following criteria pursuant to Section 118-564(a)(1) of the Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - The Secretary of Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings as revised from time to time.
+Satisfied - b.
+Other guidelines/policies/plans adopted or approved by Resolution or Ordinance by the City Commission.
 Satisfied - II.
-In determining whether a particular application is compatible with surrounding properties, the Board shall consider the following criteria pursuant to Section 118-564(a)(2) of the Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - a.
-Exterior architectural features.
+In determining whether a particular application is compatible with surrounding properties, the Board shall consider the following criteria pursuant to Section 118-564(a)(2) of the

-b.
+Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted):

+- Exterior architectural features.
+Satisfied The applicant is proposing to restore all exterior architectural features on the two buildings to remain and salvage and reintroduce significant exterior architectural features from the building to be demolished and partially reconstructed. - b.
 General design, scale, massing and arrangement.

-c.
+Satisfied - c.
 Texture and material and color.

-- d.
+Satisfied - d.
 The relationship of a, b, c, above, to other structures and features of the district.
 Satisfied - e.
 The purpose for which the district was created.

-f.
+Satisfied - f.
 The relationship of the size, design and siting of any new or reconstructed structure to the landscape of the district.

-g.
+Satisfied - g.
 An historic resources report, containing all available data and historic documentation regarding the building, site or feature.

-h.
+Satisfied - h.
 The original architectural design or any subsequent modifications that have acquired significance.

-- III.
+Satisfied - III.
 The examination of architectural drawings for consistency with the criteria pursuant to Section 118-564(a)(3) of the Miami Beach Code and stated below, with regard to the aesthetics, appearances, safety, and function of any new or existing structure, public interior space and physical attributes of the project in relation to the site, adjacent structures and properties, and surrounding community.
 The criteria referenced above are as follows (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - a.
 The location of all existing and proposed buildings, drives, parking spaces, walkways, means of ingress and egress, drainage facilities, utility services, landscaping structures, signs, and lighting and screening devices.

-b.
+Satisfied - b.
 The dimensions of all buildings, structures, setbacks, parking spaces, floor area ratio, height, lot coverage and any other information that may be reasonably necessary to determine compliance with the requirements of the underlying zoning district, and any applicable overlays, for a particular application or project.
+Not Satisfied See Compliance with Zoning Code